Creativity finds a home in Long Prairie

 Music in the great outdoors happens throughout the summer on Thursday nights with the free Concert in the Park Series.
 This showcase of musical talent is presented between the Veteran’s Memorial and the Christie House Museum located at the intersection of Central Ave and 1st St South and organized by the Long Prairie Area Chamber of Commerce.
 Come to dance, come to listen, no matter what your musical preference, it’s always great to enjoy music under the sky at dusk.

-Long Prairie’s Thursday Night at the Park Concert Series runs from June 6 – August 8 for the 2019 season.
+Long Prairie’s Thursday Night at the Park Concert Series runs from June – August.
 Performances are held on the street between the Veteran’s Memorial and the Christie House Museum located at the intersection of Central Ave and 1st St South.
 Concerts are FREE and all ages are welcome.
 Bring your lawn chair and enjoy the performances.

 “The Concerts in the Park were made possible, in part, by the voters of Minnesota, through a grant from the Five Wings Arts Council, thanks to a legislative appropriation from the Arts and Cultural Heritage Fund.”

 Culinary creatives from the Long Prairie-Grey Eagle Food and Consumer Science class rally several times a year to provide food and refreshments for the Long Prairie Chamber Orchestra concerts.
 This combination of savory cuisine and tasteful music are signature events you won’t want to miss.

 The Long Prairie-Grey Eagle Food and Consumer Science class also collaborates with the Senior Center every Thursday and offers the community a healthy, three-course meal.